 This course provides a survey of basic linguistic concepts, including universals of language, linguistic rules, articulatory phonetics, the phonology of English and other languages, words and meaning, and the formation of sentences.
 NOTE: Students cannot receive credit for both LING 201 and LING 1111.
+Hours: 42 hrs (3-0) Credits: 3

-LING 203 • Introduction to Linguistics II

-Prerequisite: LING 201
+LING 203 • Introduction to Linguistics II Prerequisite: LING 201

-This course focuses on language in historical and social contexts; writing systems; language change; language families and areas; elements of sociolinguistics/ psycho linguistics; and Canadian bilinqualism.
+This course focuses on language in historical and social contexts; writing systems; language change; language families and areas; elements of sociolinguistics/ psycho linguistics; and Canadian bilingualism.
 NOTE: Students cannot receive credit for both LING 203 and LING 1113.